KeatonGoebel/Mastermind/README.md

 # Mastermind!

+Download Mastermind! on iOS mobile devices here: https://apps.apple.com/us/app/mastermind/id6502618924

 Mastermind is a SwiftUI iOS app that adapts the classic board game.
 It started off as a school project in the Winter semester of my senior year, but I enjoyed working on it so much I continued working on it after school ended.
-I am currently working on getting it uploaded to the App Store.

 ## How to Play Mastermind!